mcsee/Software-Design-Articles/Articles/Wordle/How to Create a Wordle with TDD in Javascript/readme.md

 - We don't care about letter sorting.
 That would be a **premature optimization** and gold plating scenario.
 - We start with a simple example.
 No duplicated.
 - We don't mess with word validation yet (the word might be XXXXX).
-- We can start with a simpler test validating word is created.
+- We can start with a simpler test validating the word is created.
 This would violate the test structure that always requires an assertion.
-- Expected value should always be the first in the assertion.
+- The expected value should always be the first in the assertion.

 # Creating a Word

-We need to create a Word with the letters() function.
+We need to create a Word with the *letters()* function.

 [Gist Url]: # (https://gist.github.com/mcsee/5c56be1b70bcd05c52a902db48aee85e)
 ```javascript